Meet the Staff

 Deb holds a B.S. in Marketing Management from Syracuse University's Whitman School of Management, enjoys the NYC live music scene, strolling Union Square greenmarket, and volunteers for City Harvest and as an Election worker in her free time.

-Jacqueline is delighted to rejoin the JCC community as its inaugural Chief Children + Family Officer.
+Jacqueline is delighted to rejoin the JCC community as its inaugural Chief Children + Families Officer.

 Most recently, Jacqueline was the Senior Director of Early Childhood at the Manny Cantor Center, where she developed New York City's first progressive integrated early childhood center, celebrating the linguistic, cultural, racial, and socioeconomic diversity of the Lower East Side.
 The school has begun to disrupt systemic inequities and ensure all children have equal access to high-quality progressive education and serves as a model for early childhood education.